 - Peter Hiett’s Exceptions to the Westminster Confession of Faith.
 These are the exceptions that I submitted to the Presbytery of the West.
 The first two were not approved.
 This also includes the Presbytery’s response to me and my response to them.

-- All Things New.
+- An Adventure in Taking Scripture Literally.
 This is the long document that I pulled together at the end of my sabbatical in 2006.
-I would encourage you to at least read the summary statements in red.

-The One Purpose of God by Jan Bonda
+- The One Purpose of God: An Answer to the Doctrine of Eternal Punishment by Jan Bonda

 If you’d like to read some folks arguing the other side, you might try:

-Hell under Fire, a collection of articles edited by Morgan and Peterson
+- Hell under Fire: Modern Scholarship Reinvents Eternal Punishment a collection of articles edited by Christopher W. Morgan and Robert A. Peterson

 (This is what was given to me by the Chairman of the Ministerial Committee.
 I thought the book to be pretty poor in scholarship and logic.
 If you disagree, let’s have coffee.)

 “We have renounced disgraceful, underhanded ways; we refuse to practice cunning or to tamper with God’s word, but by the open statement of the truth we would commend ourselves to every man’s conscience in the sight of God.”
 (2 Cor.
 4:2)